4Subsea/waveresponse-python/docs/user_guide/concepts_utils/rao.rst

 .. an RAO from e.g. :math:`deg/m` units to :math:`rad/m` units.
 This is done by a scaling
 .. of the RAO values with a factor :math:`\pi/180`.

-You can convert an RAO object between different units simply by scaling the RAO's values with an appropriate factor:
+You can convert an :class:`~waveresponse.RAO` object between different units simply by scaling the RAO's values with an appropriate factor:

 .. code:: python